Fabian-Gruenbichler/rust/src/doc/reference/src/items/use-declarations.md

 An empty brace does not import anything, though the leading path is validated that it is accessible.
 <!-- This is slightly wrong, see: https://github.com/rust-lang/rust/issues/61826 -->

-r[items.use.multiple-syntax.edition2015]
+r[items.use.multiple-syntax.edition2018]
+> [!EDITION-2018]
-> **Edition differences**: In the 2015 edition, paths are relative to the crate root, so an import such as `use {foo, bar};` will import the names `foo` and `bar` from the crate root, whereas starting in 2018, those names are relative to the current scope.
+> In the 2015 edition, paths are relative to the crate root, so an import such as `use {foo, bar};` will import the names `foo` and `bar` from the crate root, whereas starting in 2018, those names are relative to the current scope.

 r[items.use.self]
 ## `self` imports